Cannabis Hyperemesis Syndrome

 The only known treatment to permanently get rid of CHS is to stop cannabis use completely.
 You may have symptoms and side effects of CHS for a few weeks after quitting cannabis.
 Over time, symptoms will disappear.

 You may use home treatments to relieve CHS symptoms immediately after quitting cannabis.
-These remedies are not effective long term, but they can help you transition to the recovery phase.
+These remedies may help you feel better while you transition to the recovery phase.
+Your healthcare provider may recommend:

 How soon after cannabis hyperemesis syndrome treatment will I feel better?

 Most people with CHS who stop using cannabis have relief from symptoms within 10 days.
 But it may take a few months to feel fully recovered.
-As you recover, you begin to resume your usual eating and bathing habits.

 Prevention

-How can I prevent cannabis hyperemesis syndrome?
+How can I prevent cannabinoid hyperemesis syndrome?

-If you need help quitting cannabis, you should speak to your primary care provider or connect with your local addiction treatment services.
-You can also call the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 800.662.HELP (4357).
-This free, confidential, 24/7, 365-day-a-year service provides treatment referrals and information in English and Spanish.
+You can also call the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline at 1.800.662.4357.
+It’s a free, confidential service that’s open 24/7, 365 days a year.
+They provide treatment referrals and information in English and Spanish.

 Outlook / Prognosis

-When should I go to the ER?
+When should I go to the ER for cannabinoid hyperemesis syndrome?

 A note from Cleveland Clinic